InamLilitha/Digital-Portfolio-PRP/README.md

 I wanted to represent my current internship experience accurately and start growing my connections.

 **Action:**
-I updated my profile with my SETA internship details, added my web app development skills, and connected with other developers.
+I updated my profile with my internship details, added my web app development skills, and connected with other developers.

 **Result:**
 My profile now looks professional and active.
 I learned that networking is about staying engaged, learning from others, and showing your progress over time.